GluuFederation/docs-openbanking-prod/docs/source/tutorials/cn-prod-tutorial.md

   cnObTransportCrt: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your transport crt
   cnObTransportKey: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob transport key
   cnObTransportKeyPassPhrase: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob transport key passpharse if the key contains one
-  # base64 string for the open banking truststore crt and keys.
-Used when .global.cnObExtSigningJwksUri is set.
+  # base64 string for the open banking AS transport truststore crt.
+This is generated from the OB issuing CA, OB Root CA and Signing CA. Used when .global.cnObExtSigningJwksUri is set.
-  cnObTrustStoreCrt: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob truststore crt
-  cnObTrustStoreKey: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob truststore crt
-  cnObTrustStoreKeyPassPhrase: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob truststore key passpharse if the key contains one
+  cnObTransportTrustStore: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo=
   config:
     enabled: true
   #google/kubernetes